 \section{conclusion}

 Our investigation of the simplest $\alpha$-attractor E-model with a potential given by Eq.~(\ref{po}) begins with a careful calculation of the slow-roll parameters.
-We then study the oscillation of the inflaton field and found the corresponding $\gamma$ which determines the average equation of state.
+We then studied the oscillation of the inflaton field and found the corresponding $\gamma$, which determines the average equation of state.
 The main result is given by Eq.~(\ref{main}).
-Although the expression may look a little bit complicated, it is nice to have an analytic solution and the asymptotic behavior is clear.
+Although the expression may look slightly complicated, it is nice to have an analytic solution, and the asymptotic behavior is clear.
 During the oscillation, $\gamma$ may vary in the range $(0,1)$.
 There is a similar range for the simplest $\alpha$-attractor T-model \cite{Lin:2023ugk}.

 The expression of the average equation of state $\langle w \rangle =\gamma-1$ can be applied to the study of post-inflationary evolutions of the simplest E-models for any $\alpha$.
 Our work provides a rare example of an exactly solvable average equation of state for a coherently oscillating scalar field.
 The result should be relevant to the study of (p)reheating or baryogenesis in these models.